 8pm: To begin with you’ll meet your guide and be given a top-quality camera.
 Its settings will be taken care of in advance, but your guide will also give you all the instructions you need to start shooting great pictures of the northern lights.
 You’ll then get into a set of cosy winter overalls, ready for your adventure to begin.

 8.30pm–11pm: Your guide will lead you into the Abisko National Park, giving you a local insight into Lapland’s rich history and folklore.
 They’ll also explain the science behind the aurora, which should be dancing overhead, and discuss the impact that strong solar storms could have on society in future.

 11.30pm: Back at the start point, you’ll be able to grab your memory card and take it with you – hopefully filled with fantastic images of the northern lights!

 Camera, tripod, backpack, warm overalls, headlamp, warm drink, guiding services and approximately two and a half hours of searching for and photographing the aurora.

-Tours depart from Abisko Mountain Lodge at 8pm and last two and a half hours.
+Tours depart from Abisko Turiststation at 8pm and last two and a half hours.
 You should be prepared for cold conditions and be able to walk a total of 2km unaided – there may be deep snow.
 If you have any physical limitations that may affect your ability to walk on this tour, please contact us in advance so we can discuss your requirements.

 Make an instant booking